 Using thin chicken cutlets is the secret to this Quick and Easy Chicken Piccata recipe.
 Dredging the chicken in flour and quickly pan frying it creates a crispy crust on the chicken which is briefly sauted in a flavorful lemon caper sauce.

-This restaurant-style chicken piccata is on the cover of Cuisine At Home magazine.
+This restaurant-style chicken piccata was featured on the cover of Cuisine At Home magazine.
 Chicken Piccata is one of my favorite dishes to eat at restaurants, so it’s great to have a fabulous recipe to make at home.
 This recipe is fabulous!
 It’s quick and easy and my family loved it.

-Coincidentally, Pam, For the Love of Cooking, and Jamie, Mom’s Cooking Club, also posted this recipe recently and their families loved it too.
+Coincidentally, Pam, For the Love of Cooking, and Jamie, Mom’s Cooking Club, also posted this recipe and their families loved it too.
 It really is a must try.
 In fact, I liked it so much that I made it twice in the last few weeks.